jram860/BELLA-RCF-Stack/README.md

-This product includes software developed by Members of the Geant4 Collaboration (http://cern.ch/geant4) and was developed at Lawrence Berkeley National Laboratory.
+This product includes software developed by Members of the Geant4 Collaboration (http://cern.ch/geant4) and was developed in the BELLA Center at Lawrence Berkeley National Laboratory.